jonasaddicks/EVO-HAW-SoSe25/README.md

-# Drone swarm - Particle Swarm Optimization
+# Drone Swarm: Particle Swarm Optimization

 This repository contains an experimental implementation of particle swarm optimization (PSO) for coordinated multi-drone path planning in a 2D, obstacle-filled environment.